Who said that B2C newsletters are only promotional? Ecommerce companies send out business emails also.

 Pretty reasonable for the law firms to send out digest emails.
 Of course, they may announce about the new people in the companies.
 But way better to inform people about the most resonant cases, about the changes made to the legislation.
-Keeping your clients updated, you build stronger relations, remind them about yourself and let them know you are aware of everything what is going in the world of law.
+Keeping your clients updated, you build stronger relations, remind them about yourself and let them know you are aware of everything that is going in the world of law.

 Here you may also share your opinion about the case.

 Newspapers, like the New York Times, magazines, like Forbes, and of course TV channels they all keep their readers updated.
-This is what we love them for: fresh, updated, newest information.
+This is what we love them for fresh, updated, newest information.

-I love reading CNN digest.
+I love reading the CNN digest.

 Writing about the latest news, they usually, they send the plain text.
 Nonetheless, their emails are very important for us.